 This article, ‘To Dad with Love’ – A Father’s Day Tribute, is inspired by fond memories I have of my childhood with my dad.

 We lived in Mumbai for many years before coming back to our roots in Goa.
 I remember, as kids, Dad made everything interesting and fun.
 Thursdays were special.
 Dad would bring home boxes of a variety of sweetmeats – ‘Mithai’.
 It was a feast for us kids.
 He would also take us for ‘Horse-garry’ (Victoria) rides on weekends.
 Back then Mumbai was famous for its Victorias.
 The ride would take us along Marine Drive and back.
 It was awesome.

-Whenever there was a Phantom or Tarzan movie playing in a theater nearby, we would go together, my brothers, dad and myself.
+Whenever there was a Phantom or Tarzan movie playing in a theatre nearby, we would go together, my brothers, dad and myself.
 Even his letters to us were full of interesting characters.
 His letters were frequent when we were on school vacation in Goa.
 I remember a letter he wrote describing an ordinary house lizard on the wall as ‘Lizzyloo’.
 He even made little drawings on the letters describing the creatures.
 It made reading his letters extremely exciting.